MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-II-Federal-Railroad-Administration-Department-Transportation/part-240-Qualification-Certification-Locomotive-Engineers/subpart-B-Component-Elements-Certification-Process/section-240.119.md

 (ii) Successfully completed any program of counseling or treatment determined to be necessary by the SAP prior to return to service; and

-(iii) In accordance with the testing procedures of subpart H of part 219 of this chapter, has had an alcohol test with an alcohol concentration of less than .02 and presented a urine sample that tested negative for controlled substances assayed.
+(iii) In accordance with the testing procedures of subpart H of part 219 of this chapter, has had an alcohol test with an alcohol concentration of less than .02 and presented a body fluid sample that tested negative for controlled substances assayed.

 (2) A locomotive engineer placed in service or returned to service under the above-stated conditions shall continue in any program of counseling or treatment deemed necessary by the SAP and shall be subject to a reasonable program of follow-up alcohol and drug testing without prior notice for a period of not more than 60 months following return to service.
 Follow-up tests shall include not fewer than 6 alcohol tests and 6 drug tests during the first 12 months following return to service.